charles-n/email-automation/python/readme.md

 # Automate Outlook Email Sends via Python Program

-This will serve as a base to email sending needs included in your R script.
+This will serve as a base to email sending needs included in your Python script.
 With some clever coding it may:
 * schedule deployments at any hour of the day
 * use a custom list of email addresses
 * make dynamic changes to subject line and body text